-Costa Brava is one of the most recognisable tourist destinations in Spain.
+Costa Brava is one of the most recognizable tourist destinations in Spain.
 Well-known for every adventure seeker offers many attractions and destinations to explore.

 Costa Brava is very diversified but above all purely beautiful.
 In the next few posts, I will share my experience related to exploring different spots in this area.
 Each of articles will be dedicated to another town, that you will be able to discover its diversity and thus also magnetism.
 Today, I want to show you many faces of Blanes.